 Educational Resources

 Take advantage of educational resources available from local and state agencies.
-These resources can provide valuable information about alligator behavior, habitat, and safety precautions.
+Still, these resources can provide valuable information about alligator behavior, habitat, and safety precautions.
 Understanding these facts can help you coexist peacefully with alligators and enjoy the natural beauty of the Gulf Coast.

 FAQ: Addressing Common Concerns About Alligators